 It is quite likely that if you have suffered a panic attack in the past, you may suffer it during your pregnancy, too.
 This may happen because the anxiety and other triggers of the attack may be present during pregnancy, too, and thus, may make you more prone to it.

 Pregnancy makes your body undergo many changes, and it affects your hormonal balance too.
 The hormones are directly related to emotions, and thus, changing hormones during pregnancy may be one of the major contributors towards these attacks.

 3. Your Age or Phase of Life

-It is seen that if you get pregnant around a certain age or the phase of your life where you may usually be more prone to panic attacks, then it is quite likely that you may have one during your pregnancy too.
+It is seen that if you get pregnant around a certain age or phase of your life where you may usually be more prone to panic attacks, then it is quite likely that you may have one.